Where to swim – which open water swimming venues are opening, and when?

 SwimYourSwim (various venues) – closed

-Uswim Boundary Park (Manchester) - opened for one-off event Sunday 17 May.
-If successful will re-start regular sessions
+Uswim Boundary Park (Manchester) – opened for one-off event Sunday 17 May.
+Regular sessions now available for pre-booking.

 West Reservoir (Hackney) – Closed.

-Westhorpe Water Sports Park (Marlow Open Water Swimming) - Opening 18 May.
+Westhorpe Water Sports Park (Marlow Open Water Swimming) – Opened 18 May.
 See Facebook page for details.

 (Images (c) Katia Vastiau)